All Episodes

 Let's return to the Republican debate from last night.

-Here is Tim Pollenty.
+Here is Tim Polenti.

-When you served as governor in Minnesota, you named an education commissioner who equated the teaching of creationism with the teaching of evolution.
+The question that Juan Williams asked him, when you served as governor in Minnesota, you named an education commissioner who equated the teaching of creationism with the teaching of evolution.

-And I ask that in the sense, do you personally equate a face faith-based theory with scientific inquiry?
+And I ask that in the sense, do you personally equate a faith-based theory with scientific inquiry?

-Well, and the approach we took in Minnesota is to say that there should be room in the curriculum for study of intelligent design.
+One, the approach we took in Minnesota is to say that there should be room in the curriculum for study of intelligent design.

 Didn't necessarily need to be in science class, but we didn't decide that at the state level.